 1. Determine your audience

-This is a must in all kind business strategies for a reason.
-If you don’t determine your audience, your sales strategy will be all over the place.
-That’s why, when using social selling, you need to determine the demographics, likes, interests and other aspects that define your audience in order to deliver them the most relevant and effective messages.
+This is a must in all business strategies for a good reason.
+If you don’t determine your audience, your sales strategy will be unfocused and the results unclear.
+It’s necessary to determine the audience demographics – likes, interests and other aspects that define your audience – in order to deliver the most relevant and effective messages.

 3. Create relevant content

 In collaboration with your social media and content team, you should focus on posting content that meets the needs of your potential customers, such as guides, how-tos or FAQs.

 Critically, the content needs to relate to your prospects’ actual pain points and interests.
 It should be informative and engaging without too heavy a “sell sell sell” message.
 This kind of relationship building is more likely to lead customers to the next step.